The Good Soldier Schwejk (2018 film)

 The Good Soldier Schwejk is a 2018 anti-war satirical film directed by Christine Edzard.
 It is based on the dark comedy novel The Good Soldier Švejk by Jaroslav Hašek, published between 1921 and 1923.
 The film was produced by Olivier Stockman at Sands Films Studios in London and stars Alfie Stewart, Joe Armstrong, Kevin Brewer, Sean Gilder, Shona McWilliams and Michael Mears.
-Music was arranged by Michael Sanvoisin and cinematography was by Joachim Bergamin.
+Music was arranged by Michael Sanvoisin and cinematography by Joachim Bergamin.

-Schwejk is the story of a First World War soldier and his own unexpected and enduring ways of protesting the irrationality, bungling, pointlessness and criminal absurdity of war.
+Schwejk is the story of a First World War soldier protesting the nature of war, which he sees as irrational and absurd.